pragmatrix/emergent/README.md

 Furthermore, the testrunner should be able to create new testcases by interacting directly with the application under test.

+## Building & Running Tests

+Currently, there is not a lot to see.

+On Windows, `cargo run -- emergent-layout` should - with LLVM installed, and a decent Vulkan driver, and a lot of luck - compile everything, power up the testrunner, and visualize some early results of the layout engine.

+It does that by starting the testrunner, which starts `cargo watch` internally, which in turn runs `cargo test` on the `emergent-layout` package, captures its results, and visualizes them.
+From now on, changes in the `emergent-layout` packages are detected and the visualizations are updated automatically.

 ## History and Context

 I've had the vision of live programming for a long time and dived deep into languages, frameworks, built countless prototypes, visited conferences, but never felt that I or the live programming community was able to realize what I've imagined.